vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/1_setting_the_stage/3_Population.md

 Definition 3.2.1
 **Negative feedback** simply means that a correction is applied in a direction opposite the recent motion.
 If a pendulum moves to the right, a restoring force pushes it back to the left, while moving too far to the left results in a rightward push.
 A mass oscillating on a spring demonstrates similar characteristics, as must all equilibrium phenomena.

-(The word negative may sound like something we would not want, but its cousin- positive feedback-leads to disastrous run-away conditions.
+(The word negative may sound like something we would not want, but its cousinpositive feedback-leads to disastrous run-away conditions.
 An example of positive feedback is the bacteria example from Chapter 1: having more bacteria only increases the rate of growth.
 Exponentials are the hallmark of positive feedback, while equilibrium signals negative feedback.)

 We can make a simple model for how a population might evolve in an environment hosting negative feedback.
 When a population is small and resources are abundant, the birth rate is proportional to the population.